MaiJi97/Leetcode/README.md

 ## Additional Notes
 Frequency -> Bucket sort </br>
-Mapping between numbers and their index
+Mapping between numbers and their index / Hash Map as a way to store index of elements